mcjazzyfunky/archived-php-logging/README.md

 "php-logging" is a very new project and still alpha.<br/>
-While the API is almost final and the implementation is already working, there's still a lot to do regarding unit testing and inline documentation.
+While the API is almost final and the implementation is already working, there's still a lot to do regarding finalizing code, unit testing and inline documentation.